ome/omero-guide-figure/docs/omero_figure.rst

 Create figures using OMERO.figure
 =================================

+OMERO.figure is a web-based tool for creating figures from Images in OMERO.
+Image metadata can be used to facilitate figure creation.

 **Description:**
 ----------------

-OMERO.figure is a web-based tool for creating figures from Images in OMERO.
-Image metadata can be used to facilitate figure creation.
+This guide covers:

+- Opening images in OMERO.figure to create a new figure
+- How to add additional images to an existing figure
+- Arranging panels in the desired figure layout
+- How to synchronise the rendering settings between panels
+- How to add scalebars, labels and ROIs to panels
+- How to Save and Export figures as PDF or TIFF

 **Setup:**
 ----------